sketchbuch/aonic/README.md

   > flutter pub run slang

 3. Add a folder called samples.
 It should contain the file "sample.xml" which should be the xml for a book downloaded from project aon.
-For example:
+This is just while developing the MVP.
+A working solution for getting XML from the Project Aon website exists but is switched off.
+An example book XML file:

   > view-source:<https://www.projectaon.org/data/trunk/en/xml/01fftd.xml>